 Defeaturing Models to Augment Better Meshing and Simulations

-A repaired geometry can still contain geometric features that make it difficult to either mesh or perform robust simulations.
+A sound geometry can still contain geometric features that make it difficult to mesh or perform an efficient simulation.
 In particular, small features may concentrate large numbers of mesh elements in regions where changes in the simulation results are negligible and can thus be ignored.

 Virtual Operations Concentrate Simulations to Regions that Matter

-These operations are included COMSOL Multiphysics and augment the geometry manipulation capabilities of the Design Module.
-Particularly, when certain features are difficult to remove through the Design repair and defeaturing tools.
+These operations are included in COMSOL Multiphysics®, and complement the geometry manipulation capabilities of the Design Module, particularly when certain features are difficult or undesirable to remove through the Design Module repair and defeaturing tools.

-Note that not all file formats are supported on all operative systems, for details see System Requirements
+Note that not all file formats are supported on all operating systems; for details, see the system requirements.